-The Las Vegas Valley Water District manages this complex water distribution system to deliver water to more than a million people in Las Vegas and surrounding areas.
+The Las Vegas Valley Water District manages this complex water distribution system to deliver water to more than 1.5 million people in Las Vegas and surrounding areas.

 Our service area includes metropolitan Las Vegas, areas of unincorporated Clark County, Blue Diamond, Coyote Springs, Jean, Kyle Canyon, Laughlin (Big Bend Water District), and Searchlight.
 The Water District manages additional facilities and infrastructure to serve these outlying areas.